 Even when you are steady, paying those monthly bills can be such an arduous task.
 So, let’s explore simplified ways on how to eliminate debt quickly.

-#1 Refinance debt
+1. Refinance your debt

 Debt refinancing to a smaller return rate can spare you hundreds of dollars in interest while also allowing you to reduce and eliminate your debt faster.
 Mortgages, auto loans, personal loans, and student loans can all be refinanced.
+You can effectively pay off credit card debt by using a debt consolidation loan—a personal loan with a lower rate than your existing cards.

 If you have accrued so much debt on your credit card, you may think about shifting it to another card.

-#2 Commit windfalls to debt
+2. Commit windfalls to debt

 When you receive a tax return or stimulus check, rather than keeping the cash in your bank or indulging yourself, use it to pay your loans.